Bill Montgomery (halfback)

-William N. "Bill" Montgomery (June 3, 1923 – August 21, 2003) was a professional American football player who played halfback in the National Football League (NFL) with the Chicago Cardinals for one season, in 1946.
+William N. "Bill" Montgomery (June 3, 1923 – August 21, 2003) was an American professional football player who played halfback in the National Football League (NFL) with the Chicago Cardinals for one season, in 1946.
 He played in three games and had eight rushing attempts for 11 yards.
 He attended Louisiana State University where he played college football for the LSU Tigers football team.

 Montgomery signed for the 1947 season with the Bethlehem Bulldogs of the American Football League.